Elbsides/www/2024/index.markdown

 Talk: [Unveiling the Reality: The True Impact of GenAI on Cybercrime](#unveiling-the-reality-the-true-impact-of-genai-on-cybercrime)

-Candid Wueest is a seasoned cybersecurity expert with a strong blend of technical skills, leadership, and over 25 years of passion in the field of security.
+Candid Wüest is a seasoned cybersecurity expert with a strong blend of technical skills, leadership, and over 25 years of passion in the field of security.
 He currently serves as an independent security advisor for various companies and the Swiss government.
 Previously, he was the VP of Cyber Protection Research at Acronis, where he led the creation of the security department and the EDR product.
 Prior to that, he spent over sixteen years at Symantec, where he played a key role in building their global security response team as the technical lead, focusing on malware and threat analysis.
-Wueest has authored a book and several whitepapers and has been recognized as a security expert in top-tier media outlets.
+Wüest has authored a book and several white papers and has been recognized as a security expert in top-tier media outlets.
 He frequently speaks at major security conferences, including RSAC and BlackHat and is an organizer of AREA41 & BSides Zurich.
 He began learning coding and English on a Commodore 64.
 He holds a Master’s degree in Computer Science from ETH Zurich and possesses various certifications and patents.

 ## Christian Kollee